Emulating compact binary population synthesis simulations with uncertainty quantification and model comparison using Bayesian normalizing flows: Uncertainty Quantification and Model Comparison: Bayesian Normalizing Flows

 where $p_{\omega}(\vec{\omega})$ is the prior distribution of the model parameters, which can be chosen to have support only nearby $\vec{\omega}_0$ to speed up convergence in posterior exploration.
 Stochastically sampling the posterior using robust and rigorously established Hamiltonian Monte Carlo~(HMC, \cite{betancourt2018conceptualintroductionhamiltonianmonte}) techniques such as the No-U-Turn Sampler~\citep[NUTS,][]{Hoffman:2011ukg}, one can obtain the posterior draws for the flow parameters: $S_{\vec{\omega}}=\{\vec{\omega}_i \sim p(\vec{\omega}|\vec{d}_{train})\}_{i=1}^M$.
 These can in turn be used to evaluate a trained density estimator marginalized over model uncertainties:

 where $_m$ stands for marginalized.
 This amounts to constructing and training a normalizing flow whose transformations comprise a BNN.
-The predicted population will now represent a credible interval instead of a single distribution, which is expected to contain the true population with a certain posterior probability, given training data and prior expectations on the model parameters.
+Alternatively, the predicted population can be represented as a credible interval instead of a single distribution, which is expected to contain the true population with a certain posterior probability, given training data and prior expectations on the model parameters.
+The direct application of this framework to SBI and data augmentation is outlined in Sec.~\ref{sec:application}.

 While the posterior samples only account for model uncertainties within a fixed architecture, this framework can also be used to perform model selection between architectures.
 Once the posterior distributions of two NF models with different architectures have been sampled, one can compute the Bayesian information criterion~(BIC) for both of them and select the one with the lowest BIC as the preferred architecture with the least amount of overfitting.
 In our notation, the BIC takes the following form: